 What are bedbugs?

-Bedbugs are oval-shaped, wingless parasites that have 6 legs and are about 1/5 of an inch long.
-They range in color from white to brown, although they may look dark red after feeding.
+Bedbugs are oval-shaped, wingless parasites.
+They have 6 legs and are about 1/5 of an inch long.
+They range in color from white to brown, and look dark red after feeding.
 Bedbugs feed on blood during the night and hide during the day.
-They prefer to feed on human blood, but they will also feed on other mammals, such as dogs or cats.
+They prefer human blood, but also will feed on other mammals, such as dogs or cats.

 Bedbugs can be a terrible nuisance, but they have not been shown to spread disease.